5 minute read

-At best, they will do little to nothing to whiten your teeth.
-At worst, they can damage your enamel and even discolor your teeth even further.
+At best, they will do little-to-nothing to whiten your teeth.
+At worst, they can damage your enamel and even discolor your teeth further.

 While this method might appear to work, over time, you will damage your teeth.
 The acid slowly wears away the enamel on your teeth, often leaving microscopic pits on the surface of your teeth.
 These pits can pick up pigments from colored food and drink like tomato sauce or coffee, further staining your teeth.